 Me?
-I haven’t gotten on the computer encryption bandwagon (shocking, I know!), aside from encrypting my passwords (see my USB Stick Trick, below).
+I haven’t gotten on the computer encryption bandwagon (shocking, I know!), aside from encrypting my passwords a few different ways.
 I guess I’m more worried about my data and files being damaged or lost, than having somebody read my blog post drafts and other information that I believe to be fairly innocuous.

 Chapter 3: How to Protect Your Information by Backing Everything Up

 Backing up and protecting your information while traveling is a little more challenging than when you’re stationary, since you’re constantly hedging against not only damage of hardware or loss of files as can happen in the normal course of events, but also possible theft of your laptop and/or other devices.

 Therefore when you’re backing up your information, hedge your bets and use multiple methods.
 For example, if you back up your laptop onto an external hard drive, and then your bag (containing both the external hard drive and your laptop) is stolen/lost/damaged, your backup won’t have done you much good.